mgrebenets/mgrebenets.github.io/_posts/2014-05-29-share-xcode-schemes.md

 Now the tricky part, it doesn't matter if original scheme was shared, the new `-cal` scheme will not be shared.
 That means you won't be able to build it from command line.

-This time this all happens on a build box as part of a build plan, you can't push anything back to the repository, you have to find a way to make this new scheme shared right now.
+Since it all happens on a build box as part of a build plan, you can't push anything back to the repository, you have to find a way to make this new scheme shared right now.

 The answer to your problems comes from Ruby world.
 In particular the [xcodeproj](https://rubygems.org/gems/xcodeproj) Ruby gem.
 This is an incredibly handy library to work with Xcode projects and workspaces.
 You can do pretty much anything you need, create and modify targets and schemes, add new files to targets, modify build settings and other properties, and, of course, share schemes.
 By the way, `xcodeproj` is used by [CocoaPods](https://github.com/CocoaPods/Xcodeproj) and that says a lot.